YuluZhang7/API-House-Plant/API HOUSE PLANTS/README.md

 ## Negative conversations
 User says"I am having a bad day."
 Browser displays accrodingly images and line "I am sorry to hear that."
 ![plant neg](https://user-images.githubusercontent.com/79635121/110327286-108b4600-801a-11eb-9214-ac679cc964a4.png)
+## Use of code
+Please download Visual Studio Code.
+Copy and Paste all file's documents into a folder and open folder with Visual Studio Code.
+Use Live Server when open browser.
+All pictures are drawn by me only.
+All codes are developed by me.